 Ask current or former group member how it’s like to work in that environment!

 Starting a PhD is also a financial commitment.
-I believe it’s well-known that we work underpaid, unsocial hours with poor if not right as employees is the norm, no pension scheme, no health benefits, no unions to support your right, no HR to make complaints to.
-First of all, make sure that you are well financially supported by your supervisor or university and can sustain this lifestyle for an extended period of time.
+I believe it’s well-known that the is work underpaid, unsocial hours with poor if not right as employees is the norm, no pension scheme, no health benefits, no unions to support your right, no HR to make complaints to.
+First of all, make sure that you are financially supported by your supervisor or university and can sustain this lifestyle for an extended period of time.
 For me “I can take you as a PhD student, but I don’t have the money to pay for your research!” is a red flag.
 I personally discourage everyone to take those opportunities.
 If you want to do it is okay, but it’s double the struggle if you want to balance a PhD programme and work-life.
 Outside having a basic salary, there is an important thing to keep in mind.
 Having a PhD does open the door to well paid jobs, but please bear in mind that you will no have any emergency fund, make no savings for 4 to 7 years because they will only pay a living wage.
 This is an important factor to consider if killing yourself for the data and sacrifice your life for science isn’t your thing.